cylc/cylc-doc/src/7-to-8/major-changes/cylc-install.rst

 Remote Installation
 -------------------

+Remote file installation does not occur until running the workflow.
 When the first task runs on a remote platform, Cylc will copy files from the :term:`run directory` to the remote platform.